ethantkoenig/active-editor-info/README.md

 ## Commands

-- `activeEditorInfo.languageId`: returns the language id of the active editor
+- `activeEditorInfo.languageId`: returns the language id of the active editor, or `null` if there is no active editor